 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Materials for this post were generously provided by Baby Lock, Fairfield World, and Fiskars.
+My sewing machine sponsor is Baby Lock.
+Additional materials for this post were generously provided by Fairfield World and Fiskars.

 I’ve included instructions for piecing the quilt blocks for the bag front and back, but you can substitute existing 8.5” square quilt blocks for the front or back of the bag instead.
 I made my Quilted Tote small enough for my tablet, but you can adjust the basic parts of the pattern to make it larger or smaller.
 If you’re resizing, cut the lining and batting to the size of your finished squares for the front and back, and cut the bag straps to 2.5” (6.5 cm) wide by about 2.5 to 3 times the length of the front of your bag.
 It’s always better to make the straps longer than necessary because you can tie a knot or use a decorative pin to shorten them, but if the straps are too short, there’s not much you can do to fix the bag!

 This is the eighth pattern in the Little Gifts Sew Along.
 Are you just hearing about the Little Gifts Sew Along?
 Get all the details here.

 - You can join in by sewing the projects as you have time.